robotology/event-driven/documentation/1viewer.md

-# Getting started with the viewer
+# Testing your install with the viewer

 Visualise a stream of events from the cameras / from a pre-recorded sequence.